How to Determine Whether Street Traffic Signal Lights Require Replacement?

 Abnormal Light Display in Street Traffic Signal Lights

-• Insufficient Brightness: Traffic signal lights are crucial for maintaining traffic order, and they must be clearly visible under all environmental conditions.
-If, during the day or in normal lighting, the lights of street traffic signal lights appear dim and are hard for drivers and pedestrians to clearly identify, this indicates a potential problem.
+• Insufficient Brightness: Traffic signal lights play a crucial role in maintaining traffic order, and we must ensure they are clearly visible under all environmental conditions.
+If, during the day or in normal lighting, the lights of street traffic signal lights appear dim and drivers and pedestrians have difficulty clearly identifying them, this indicates a potential problem.
 For instance, in sunny weather, a street traffic signal light’s red light that should be highly visible becomes indistinct, increasing the risk of driver misjudgment.
-In such cases, replacement might be necessary.
+In such cases, we might need to replace the lights.

 Solar Mobile Traffic Signal Light